 Skip advert

 Or are you looking to sell your car?

 The SEAT Ibiza engine range is now centred around a 1.0-litre TSI, three-cylinder petrol engine offering two different power outputs.
-The three-pot suits the car well, which is fortunate because the 1.5 TSI four-cylinder powerplant that gave the car a bit of added zip, is no longer available.
+The three-pot suits the car well, which is fortunate because the 1.5 TSI four-cylinder powerplant, which gave the car a bit of added zip, is no longer available.
+It’s a shame there’s no hot hatch Cupra-badged model to rival the Volkswagen Polo GTI, especially because there’s no more Hyundai i20 N or Ford Fiesta ST to battle against.

-You'll notice a characteristic three-cylinder thrum under acceleration, although at cruising speeds, the engine is almost entirely inaudible and smooth.
-The 108bhp TSI is a great all-rounder and we think it's the best bet if you're going to be regularly carrying passengers or luggage.
+You'll notice a characteristic three-cylinder thrum under acceleration, although at cruising speeds the engine is almost entirely inaudible and smooth.
+The 114bhp TSI is a great all-rounder, and we think it's the best bet if you're going to be regularly carrying passengers or luggage.

 0-62mph acceleration and top speed

-It's the more powerful units that feel better suited to driving on the motorway.
-We really like the 94bhp (95PS) turbo model; delivering a 0-62mph time of 10.9 seconds it offers decent acceleration in-gear, while feeling brisk enough away from standstill, too.
+With the demise of the painfully slow non-turbo MPI engine, it’s the 94bhp (named 95PS) turbo model capable of a 0-62mph time of 10.9 seconds that kicks off the range.
+It offers decent in-gear acceleration while feeling brisk enough away from standstill, too.

+Skip advert